U.S. toughens stance on Iran, lists sweeping demands

 European parties to the nuclear deal - France, Britain and Germany - are working to find a way to keep the nuclear pact in effect after Washington’s exit.

-Israeli Prime Minister Benjamin Netanyahu, who had urged Trump to pull out of the deal, praised the administration’s position on Monday.
+Speaking ahead of Pompeo’s speech, British Foreign Secretary Boris Johnson said it would be difficult for the United States and its allies to deal with all the issues they had with Iran at the same time.

-“We believe this is the right policy.
-We believe it’s the only policy that can ultimately guarantee the security of the Middle East and peace in our region,” he said in Jerusalem.
+“If you try to pull all of those into a giant negotiation, a new jumbo Iran negotiation, a new treaty...that seems to be what they envisage and I don’t see that being very easy to achieve in anything like a reasonable timescale, Johnson said in Argentina.

-Reporting by Lesley Wroughton and Parisa Hafezi; Writing by Lesley Wroughton and Yara Bayoumy; Additional reporting by Parisa Hafezi in Ankara, Jonathan Landay and Idrees Ali in Washington, Laila Bassam in Beirut, Ari Rabinovitch; Editing by Yara Bayoumy and Alistair Bell
+Reporting by Lesley Wroughton and Parisa Hafezi; Writing by Lesley Wroughton and Yara Bayoumy; Additional reporting by Parisa Hafezi in Ankara, Jonathan Landay and Idrees Ali in Washington, Laila Bassam in Beirut, Ari Rabinovitch and Dubai newsroom; Editing by Yara Bayoumy and Alistair Bell